-underlying neurobiology, facilitating early identification and intervention.
-In Fig. 1, a hypothetical model of the trajectories of biomarkers that have been studied in ADNI 1 is seen, which will continue to be followed up longitudinally during the continuation of ADNI [3].
-To test this model, it is essential to acquire very long-term longitudinal followup; the ADNI 2 proposal covers up to a decade of followup of the original ADNI 1 subjects.
-As is indicated in Fig. 1, there is evidence that the accumulation of $A\beta{42}$ (presumed by some investigators to be the molecular trigger in AD neurodegeneration) occurs early in the process.
+AD can be diagnosed with reasonable accuracy at the dementia stage.
+In fact, a recent evidencebased medicine review of the literature by the American Academy of Neurology documented that clinicians were quite accurate when the clinical diagnoses were subsequently compared to neuropathological findings (Knopman, DeKosky et al. 2001).
+However, as one identifies the disease process at an earlier point in the clinical continuum, the precision of the diagnosis is reduced.
+An important challenge is to try to identify the process at the pre-dementia stage and enhance the specificity of the clinical diagnosis through the use of imaging and other biomarkers.
+This approach assumes an underlying cascade of pathological events that lend themselves to intervention (Jack, Knopman et al. 2010; Petersen 2010).
+Biochemical and neuroimaging biomarkers can provide a window on the underlying neurobiology, facilitating early identification and intervention.
+Figure 1 presents a hypothetical model of the trajectories of biomarkers that have been studied in ADNI 1 and will continue to be followed longitudinally during the continuation of ADNI (Jack, Knopman et al. 2010).
+To test this model, it is essential to acquire very long-term longitudinal follow-up; the ADNI 2 proposal covers up to a decade of follow-up of the original ADNI 1 subjects.
+As is indicated in Figure 1, there is evidence that the accumulation of A β{42} (presumed by some investigators to be the molecular trigger in AD neurodegeneration) occurs early in the process.
 This can be detected by molecular imaging techniques such as PET scanning using an amyloid-specific ligand or through measurement of cerebrospinal fluid (CSF) $A\beta{42}$.
-The next event involves neuronal injury and dysfunction which may be detected by fluorodeoxyglucose (FDG)-PET measures of regional metabolic activity, elevated levels of CSF tau indicating neuronal damage, phospho-tau indicating accumulating tangle pathology, and MRI volumetric changes.
+The next event involves neuronal injury and dysfunction which may be detected by FDG-PET measures of regional metabolic activity, elevated levels of CSF tau indicating neuronal damage, phospho-tau indicating accumulating tangle pathology, and MRI volumetric changes.
 When a threshold of neuronal dysfunction is reached, cognitive and then functional manifestations of AD accelerate.
-However, as mentioned earlier, by this point in the continuum, it is likely that considerable damage has occurred in the central nervous system, and some of this may be irreversible.
+However, as mentioned above, by this point in the continuum, it is likely that considerable damage has occurred in the central nervous system, and some of this may be irreversible.
 Consequently, most investigators believe that early intervention is preferable to waiting to treat individuals when the full dementia syndrome is present.

-As shown in Fig. 1, amyloid biomarker abnormalities are present during the asymptomatic stage.
-Ideally, one would like to intervene at this point to have the greatest effect on subsequent neuronal damage.
+As shown in Figure 1, amyloid biomarker abnormalities are present during the asymptomatic stage.
+Ideally, one would like to intervene at this point to have the greatest impact on subsequent neuronal damage.
 However, there is a tremendous challenge to identifying subjects at risk with sufficient sensitivity and specificity in the asymptomatic stage to allow intervention at this point.
 ADNI 2 will address the role of neuroimaging and other biomarkers at the stage of early clinical symptom presentation (early MCI, or EMCI).
 Ultimately, it may be feasible to move diagnosis and intervention into the asymptomatic stage.

 ADNI 1 has focused on subjects with amnestic mild cognitive impairment (aMCI).
-The construct of MCI has been extensively evaluated around the world, and thousands of studies have been completed in the past decade [5].
-Although all these studies are not entirely consistent, the wealth of the data coalesces to indicate that an aMCI is an identifiable entity with a predictable progression to clinical dementia [6].
-However, data to be reviewed later from ADNI 1 indicate that significant structural and functional imaging changes as well as chemical biomarker profiles are evident at the MCI stage as defined in ADNI 1 [1].
+The construct of MCI has been extensively evaluated around the world and thousands of studies have been completed in the past decade (Petersen, Roberts et al. 2009).
+While all these studies are not entirely consistent, the wealth of the data coalesce to indicate that aMCI is an identifiable entity with a predictable progression to clinical dementia (Gauthier, Reisberg et al. 2006).
+However, data to be reviewed below from ADNI 1 indicate that significant structural and functional imaging changes as well as chemical biomarker profiles are evident at the MCI stage as defined in ADNI 1 (Petersen, Aisen et al. 2010).